common-workflow-language/governance/grants_policy.md

 CWL is a [direct
 project](https://en.wikipedia.org/wiki/Fiscal_sponsorship#Table_comparing_the_models)
 of SFC: CWL is owned by SFC, and the project's work is implemented by SFC employees, volunteers, and contractors.
+Therefore this policy exists to document that requirement and how we will manage it.

 ## Implementation